openvinotoolkit/openvino/docs/articles_en/openvino_workflow/model_preparation.rst

 * Saved on disk

-  As the name suggests, a model in this state consists of one or more files that fully represent the neural network.
-As OpenVINO not only supports their proprietary format but also other frameworks, how a model is stored can vary.
+  A model in this state consists of one or more files that fully represent the neural network.
+A model can be stored in different ways.
 For example:

   * OpenVINO IR: pair of .xml and .bin files
   * ONNX: .onnx file